 Research has shown that licorice root has antiviral and antibacterial abilities.
 Its antiviral properties help prevent viruses from replicating, while its antibacterial properties inhibit bacterial function.
 This same study showed that licorice exhibited antifungal activity.
 Topical licorice root cream is available to treat cold sores.

 Lemon balm extract also has antiviral abilities, according to older research.
 Studies have shown that lemon balm helps protect against herpes simplex virus.
 They also found that treating a cold sore with lemon balm in its early stages was most effective.
 Lemon balm has been shown to reduce healing time and some of the symptoms of cold sores.
+Find a great selection of lemon balm here.

 Applying a cool cloth to a cold sore is soothing.
 It removes crusty areas and helps reduce redness and inflammation.